PipesAndFiltersProject/ProcessorNode/README.md

 Additionally, configuration file may include application specific configuration items, as seen in the DirWatcher example app (discussed below).

-An example of a configuration file looks like this (elements on a line *must* be tab separated):
+An example of a configuration file looks like this (key-value pairs on a line *must* be tab separated):

 ```
 nodeconfiguration